Skip to main content

 Reporter

-Pertains to Cases: The workflow or user that created a case.
+(Cases) The Workflow or user that created a Case.

-Pertaining to Cases: the Resolved status indicates that the issue has been addressed but may have some follow-up tasks remaining.
+(Cases) A status that indicates that the issue has been addressed but may have some follow-up tasks remaining.

 Role

-Users within Torq are assigned workspace-specific roles that designate which materials they can view, edit, & create.
+Users within Torq are assigned workspace-specific roles that designate which materials they can view, edit, and create.

 Run